Burgestrand/burgestrand.github.io/_posts/2012-11-07-reverse-engineering-the-hue.markdown

 ---
 layout: post
 title: Reverse-engineering the Philips Hue
-date: 07 November 2011 07:06:00 UTC
+date: 7 November 2011 07:06:00 UTC
-categories: [hacking, hue, philips-hue, ruby, home-automation]
+categories: [hacking, hue, philips-hue, ruby, home-automation, lightning]
 slug:
-  "Philips Hue":http://www.meethue.com/ became available last week.
+  The "Philips Hue":http://www.meethue.com/ became available last week.
 Essentially, it’s a system of LED lamps that support a wide range of colors and brightness, and remote control from within your home or the Philips Hue website.
 The lights fit into a regular E27 socket, and are extremely easy to set-up.

   Philips have said they’ll eventually release a developer kit, which would allow anybody with a computer to control their lights without using the app